luyadev/luya.io/docs/guide/ngrest/api.md

 ## Extra URL Rules

 Since core 1.0.10 and admin 1.2.2 you can also provide some extra patterns for your APIs.
-With the configuration of `luya\base\Module::$apiRules` you can give every API a customized setup.
-As the rules are defined trough `yii\rest\UrlRule` you can now set extra pattern, exclude given actions or change tokens.
+With the configuration of <class name="luya\base\Module" prop="apiRules" /> you can give every API a customized setup.
+As the rules are defined trough <class name="yii\rest\UrlRule" /> you can now set extra pattern, exclude given actions or change tokens.

 An example of adding a semantic get request action could look like this: